 - This event has passed.

-- Analyze the challenges and opportunities associated with transforming an existing campus building from any era into a contemporary, innovative learning environment.
+- Analyze the challenges and opportunities associated with transforming an existing educational building from any era into a contemporary, innovative learning environment.

-- Illustrate the programmatic opportunities present in the size, shape, and volume of a variety of existing building types.
+- Develop techniques to illustrate the programmatic opportunities present in the size, shape, and volume of a variety of existing building types.

 - Quantify the connection between building reuse and reducing greenhouse gas emissions, embodied carbon, and operational carbon.

 Michael A. Nieminen, FAIA, Partner, Kliment Halsband Architects

 Michael is a partner with Kliment Halsband Architects designing renovations and adaptive reuses for educational clients including UChicago; UMass Amherst, Yale University, Spence School, and Friends Seminary.
 Michael has developed finely tuned methodologies for evaluation of historic buildings for adaptive reuse, renovation, and addition.
 Michael has spoken about historic building renovation/transformation and sustainable design at AIA and SCUP Conferences.
 Michael is the 2021 Chair of the AIA Committee on Architecture for Education.

 Jason is a Principal with Bruner/Cott Architects.
 He has designed buildings for Harvard, MIT, Amherst College, Lesley University, Hampshire College, and the UMaine.
 His work has resulted in LEED Gold and Platinum projects and net zero energy and carbon neutral designs.
 Jason’s work investigates links between preservation and sustainability.
 Jason has spoken about his work at AIA and SCUP Conferences.
 He co-chairs the Higher Education Subcommittee of the AIA Committee on Architecture for Education.